The Futuristic Architecture of our Workstation Kitchen Sink

 Take a look at this gorgeous "Signature Series Sink" in brushed stainless.
 It features a stainless grid.
 The new owner also ordered a poly cutting board.
 This is going to be a great sink to work in.
 Millennia Stainless hides scratches and water spots!

-Signature Series Kitchen Sink shown with optional copper grid in combination with the 5/8" thick poly cutting board.
+Signature Series Kitchen Sink shown with optional copper grid in combination with the white poly cutting board.
 Rinse your veggies on the left, cut on the right!.
 Cut meat on the right, rinse on the left.

 Need some extra counter space?
 Get two poly boards and go wild!
 If you love to cook, this is the dream kitchen sink!